Chikuhei Nakajima: Early life

+Political career

 Nakajima first ran for public office during the 1930 General Election, when he was elected to the Lower House of the Diet of Japan with the support of the Rikken Seiyūkai political party.
 He turned control of Nakajima Aircraft over to his brother in 1931 in order to devote his efforts to politics full-time, and was subsequently re-elected four times from the Gunma No. 1 Electoral District.

 From June 1937 through January 1939, Nakajima served as Railway Minister under the Konoe administration.
 Nakajima also headed an influential political faction within the Rikken Seiyūkai.
 He was awarded with the Order of the Sacred Treasure, 2nd class.

 Nakajima was highly critical of the decision by Japan to declare war on the United States, and warned of the dangers posed by America’s industrial strength and production capabilities and growing air power.
 He was outraged by the decision of the Japanese military to abandon his project for a long-range bomber capable of striking at targets in North America.
 Although Nakajima was forced to join the Taisei Yokusankai, he was vocally critical of the new political organization.
 While recognizing the advantages of a one-party system, he accused it of being unconstitutional and of attempting to create a new shogunate.

 After the surrender of Japan, Prime Minister Higashikuni asked Nakajima to accept the cabinet posts of Minister of Munitions (which he held for a week until it was abolished) and Minister of Commerce and Industry (which he held for just over a month).
 Afterwards, he was arrested along with all other members of the former Japanese government by the Supreme Commander of the Allied Powers and was held in Sugamo Prison for trial for war crimes.
 Nakajima was released on parole before his trial came to court in 1947.
 In 1949, while at his home in Mitaka, Tokyo, he died of an intracranial hemorrhage.
 His grave is at the Tama Cemetery in Fuchū, Tokyo.